Dazcam/Bioinformatics-tutorials/pages/linux101.md

 Note that you can autocomplete through multiple directories consecutively if you know the names of the directories you intend to move through in adavnce.
 If you need to see a list of the files in a particular directory that start with the same letter, press `tab` twice.

 ***

+### Assigning variables

+Variables are used to assign information in programming.
+In bash we assign variables using the `=` sign.
+The variable is on the left and the information we want to assign is on the right.
+It works similarly to algebra.

+~~bash
+x=1
+~~

+After typing this any time you type `echo $x` in your current shell session the computer will interpret `x` as `1`.
+Note that this is only true in the current session.
+In bash the `$` sign must proceed a call to any variable and spaces are not allowed at either sided of `=`.
+The 'echo' statement prints whatever comes next to the screen.

+***